epangelinan/ask-me-anything/README.md

   * Add CSS styling

 5. Polish
-  * Refactor minor portion of...
+  * Refactor code by moving update/delete functions from the index to the module
-  * Delete unused...
+  * Delete code that is no longer needed in the UI
   * Make README awesome

 ## Prerequisites